lucono/karma-test-explorer/docs/documentation.md

 `karmaTestExplorer.allowGlobalPackageFallback` | Allows use of global install of Karma or Angular if available and there is no local install in the project folder
 `karmaTestExplorer.env` | Additional environment variables to be set when running the tests.
 These override the values of the same variables if also provided through the `envFile` setting
-`karmaTestExplorer.envFile` | Path to a dotenv file containing environment variables to be set when running the tests `karmaTestExplorer.karmaProcessCommand` | The command or path to an executable to use for launching Karma.
+`karmaTestExplorer.envFile` | Path to a dotenv file containing environment variables to be set when running the tests `karmaTestExplorer.envExclude` | Environment variables that should be excluded from the testing environment `karmaTestExplorer.karmaProcessCommand` | The command or path to an executable to use for launching Karma.
 This is useful for using a custom script or different command other than the default
 `karmaTestExplorer.angularProcessCommand` | The command or path to an executable to use for launching or running Angular tests.
 This is useful for using a custom script or different command other than the default
 `karmaTestExplorer.testTriggerMethod` | Specifies how test runs are triggered by default.
 You will usually not need to use this setting unless working around specific issues